regebro/supporting-python-3/source/intro.rst

 I don't want to use them.
 I've become a full fledged, fanatic, Pythonista.

 I got interested in Python 3 at EuroPython 2007 in lovely Vilnius.
-Guido van Rossums keynote was about the upcoming changes in Python 3 and although he emphatically said that you could not run the same code under Python 2 and Python 3, I couldn't see many reasons why it couldn't be done, considering the forward compatibility that was planned for Python 2.6.
+Guido van Rossum's keynote was about the upcoming changes in Python 3 and although he emphatically said that you could not run the same code under Python 2 and Python 3, I couldn't see many reasons why it couldn't be done, considering the forward compatibility that was planned for Python 2.6.
 So I started looking at